ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 ## TO BE DETERMINED
 08 setup deployment manifest
-    - May include RTSP simulator (in cased dont have IP cam) If this is the case, than which sample video file should be played as virtual IP cam content? how these files to be copied into edge device. here we should guide accordingly
+* May include RTSP simulator (in cased dont have IP cam)
+  * If this is the case, than which sample video file should be played as virtual IP cam content?
+  * How these files to be copied into edge device.
+  * Here we should guide accordingly
-    - how inference server or any other (like LVA) module deployment settings are set.
+* How inference server or any other (like LVA) module deployment settings are set.

 09 deploy media graph